Smart Kingston - About

 Smart Kingston is the project to develop secure, culture-enhancing and green solutions that work for Kingston.

-The Smart Kingston strategy sets the vision and roadmap for how we, as a City, are going to develop and implement innovative ideas and technologies with the aim of improving lives of Kingston's residents.
+The Smart Kingston strategy sets the vision and roadmap for how we, as a City, are going to develop and implement innovative ideas and technologies with the aim of improving the lives of Kingston's residents.
 Becoming a Smart City is critical to the future economic growth of Kingston and region.
 It will empower our businesses and help ensure the social well-being of our citizens.

 A people-centered Approach